MicrosoftDocs/visualstudio-docs/docs/test/run-unit-tests-with-test-explorer.md

 **To edit a playlist**, you can right-click on any test and use the menu options to add or remove it from a playlist.

-New in Visual Studio 2019 Update 16.7, you can choose the edit button in the toolbar.
+Starting in Visual Studio 2019 version 16.7, you can choose the **Edit** button in the toolbar.
 Check boxes will appear next to your tests showing what tests are included and excluded in the playlist.
 Edit groups as desired.

 ![Edit Playlist button](../test/media/vs-2019/test-explorer-playlist-edit-16-7.png)

 You can also check or uncheck the boxes of the parent groups in the hierarchy.
-This will create a dynamic playlist that will always update the playlist based on what tests are in that group.
-For example, if you place a check mark next to a class, any test added from that class will also be a part of this playlist.
-If you delete a test from that class it would be removed from the playlist.
-You can learn more about the rules by saving the playlist with the save button in the toolbar and opening the .playlist file that is created on your disk.
+This action creates a dynamic playlist that always updates the playlist based on the tests that are in that group.
+For example, if you place a check mark next to a class, any test added from that class becomes part of this playlist.
+If you delete a test from that class, it is removed from the playlist.
+You can learn more about the rules by saving the playlist with the Save button in the toolbar and opening the *.playlist* file that is created on your disk.
 This file lists all the rules and individual tests that make up a playlist.

 ![Playlist xml file](../test/media/vs-2019/test-explorer-playlist-xml-file.png)
 ::: moniker-end